 Other Gay-Popular Nightlife Options In Cartagena

-Alquimico– A gay-popular restaurant and bar in historic Old Town Cartagena offering unique concept-cocktails and delicious bar food.
+A gay-popular restaurant and bar in historic Old Town Cartagena offering unique concept cocktails and delicious bar food.
 We loved relaxing on the upstairs rooftop terrace with friends or getting to know a new guy on dates at the luxe art-deco cocktail bar on the ground floor.
-Hyper-Instagrammable and one of the hippest places to hang in Cartagena.
+Hyper-Instagrammable and one of the hippest places to hang out in Cartagena.

-Solar Bar & Food – Another gay-popular spot for cocktails, specialty beers, bar food & sunset music in Cartagena.
-Located in Gethsemane, we enjoyed people watching here with views out over Trinidad square and makes a great starting point before heading to the gay party at nearby City Club later on.
+Another gay-popular spot for cocktails, specialty beers, bar food & sunset music in Cartagena.
+Located in Gethsemane, we enjoyed people-watching here with views out over Trinidad square, which makes a great starting point before heading to the gay party at the nearby City Club later on.

-El Coro Lounge Bar – A benchmark for luxury in Cartagena hidden in the Sofitel Legend Santa Clara Hotel.
+A benchmark for luxury in Cartagena is hidden in the Sofitel Legend Santa Clara Hotel.
 Named after its original use in the old convent, this exclusive bar lounge is the best place in town to enjoy exclusive cocktails and listen to live music.
-Famous for its renowned mojitos, creative cocktails, and a delicious range of tapas.
+Famous for its renowned mojitos, creative cocktails, and delicious range of tapas.
 There are frequent live music performances, a lush garden, and a feeling of utter old-world elegance.

-Bazurto Social Club – In the historic neighborhood of Getsemani, this energetic bar is fuelled by the richness of Cartagena’s local culture, extolling the charism, joy, and spontaneity of its people.
-While not a ‘gay hotspot’, we this think the party atmosphere late at night here is not to be missed when Champeta (Cartagena’s creole-urban music), live bands, and animated dancers combine to let you experience a real Cartagena night at its finest.
+In the historic neighborhood of Getsemani, this energetic bar is fuelled by the richness of Cartagena’s local culture, extolling the charism, joy, and spontaneity of its people.
+While not a ‘gay hotspot’, we think the party atmosphere late at night here is not to be missed when Champeta (Cartagena’s creole-urban music), live bands, and animated dancers combine to let you experience a real Cartagena night at its finest.

 Gay Cruising & Gay Saunas in Cartagena